kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 // Yes, in JavaScript functions are literally objects that have `call` method.
 ```

-In JavaScript (and TypeScript) functions, are literally objects, with prototype `Function`, and those objects can be called, either using regular call syntax, or calling method `call` on them.
+In JavaScript (and TypeScript), functions are literally objects, with the prototype `Function`, and these objects can be called either using regular call syntax or by calling the `call` method on them.

-This is not only characteristic of JavaScript.
+This is not only a characteristic of JavaScript.
-The same thing is in Python, functions are objects with `__call__` method.
-In Python, one can even make its own class with `__call__` method, and call the instance of the class as if it is regular function.
+The same applies in Python, where functions are objects with the `__call__` method.
+In Python, one can even create a custom class with a `__call__` method and call an instance of that class as if it were a regular function.

 ```python
 class ClsA: